jenkinsci/nodelabelparameter-plugin/README.md

 ## Description

-The plugin allows to configure additional parameters for a job.
+The plugin can configure additional parameters for a job.
 These new parameter types are 'Node' and 'Label'.
 This is specially useful if you want to execute the job on different nodes without changing the configuration.
 It also allows you to use Jenkins in a scenario where you would like to setup different nodes with the same script/jobs configured - e.g. SW provisioning.